 For institutions that do not have health insurance or medical care funded through student fees, the Department recommends a maximum health expense guideline of \$350 per month or to use the actual costs at campuses that offer campus-based insurance plans.
-The upper limit is based on health insurance data from major health care providers in addition to data for an older, higher-risk population.
-The lower limit of \$250 per month is based on the review of individual plans on Colorado's health insurance exchange (Connect for Health Colorado) for an individual plan for a 20-year-old student.
+The minimum health expense guideline is set at \$250.
+Both limits are established based on a review for individual plans on Colorado's health insurance exchange, Connect for Health Colorado.6 The lower limit includes low to moderate use plans for a 20-year-old student who does not smoke.
+The upper limit is based on data for an older, higher-risk population with a higher use plan.
 The amounts account for some differences in population traits.